robert-kisteleki/goat/doc/quickstart.md

 Use the `measurement` subcommand with the `--stop ID` flag.
 The required key can be added to the config file as `stop_measurements`.

+## Adding and Removing Probes

+To add probes to an existing measurement use the `measurement` subcommand with the `--add ID` flag`.
+You can use the same probe specification language as for a new measurement.

+To remove probes from an existing measurement use the `measurement` subcommand with the `--remove ID` flag.
+You can use the `--probelist` similarly to scheduling a new measurement.
+Other probe specifications are not supported.

+The required key can be added to the config file as `update_measurements`.

 ## Status Checks

 Provide a short summary of the results for a [measurement status check](https://atlas.ripe.net/docs/apis/rest-api-manual/measurements/status-checks.html).
 It needs a measurement ID, and by default it summarises the results (is there an alert, how many probes are in that state out of how many total, and with the `most` output formatter the list of alerting probes).